tkw1536/ggman/README.md

 ### 'ggman clone', 'ggman link' and `ggman relocate`

-To clone a new repoistory into the respective location, use `ggman clone` with the name of the repository as the argument, for example:
+To clone a new repository into the respective location, use `ggman clone` with the name of the repository as the argument, for example:

 ```bash
 ggman clone git@github.com:hello/world.git